+- -Cash on hand and in banks

-The fair value of receivables is stated at present value computed by applying a discount rate reflecting the settlement period and the credit risk.
+- The fair value of cash on hand and in banks is stated at the relevant book value since the settlement periods are short and the fair values are substantially the same as the book values. -Receivables

+- settlement period and the credit risk.

--Investments in securities
+- -Investments in securities

-Equity securities are stated at the fair value, and bonds are stated at market price or the asking price of financial institutions.
+- Equity securities are stated at the fair value, and bonds are stated at market price or the asking price of financial institutions.
 See Note 2(k), "Investments in securities," for the detailed information by classification.